ChrRubin/svelte-webext-stores/INTERFACES.md

 ## `ISyncStore`

-All provided synchronized stores implements the `ISyncStore` interface contract.
-To use a custom synchronized store, implement the same contract as follows.
+All provided synchronized stores implements the `ISyncStore` interface.
+To use a custom synchronized store, implement the interface as follows.

 Note that `ISyncStore` also extends Svelte's `Readable`, so you also have to implement its `subscribe` method.